For free samples, call 1-866-318-6977

 In-network providers

-The providers that a patient's plan has contracted with to provide healthcare services.
+In-network providers are healthcare professionals with whom a patient's plan has contracted to provide healthcare services.

 Out-of-network providers

-Providers who do not contract with a patient's health insurance or plan.
-Out-of-network co-insurance and co-payments are usually more than those in-network.
+Out-of-network providers are healthcare providers who do not contract with a patient's health insurance or plan.
+Out-of-network co-insurance and co-payments are usually more expensive than those in-network.

 Pharmacy benefit